 Pay Attention to Drainage

 It's generally best to locate a flower or vegetable garden on flat land so that water can soak into the soil and get to the roots.
 If part of your yard is sloped, avoid putting the garden at the base of the slope, especially if you notice that the ground is soggy there after it rains.
-Although a number of swamp plants might find conditions hospitable there, very few of them are plants you'll want to grow.
 Most plants like well-draining soil, and their roots will rot in soggy soil.
 There are many exceptions, however, such as the native perennial swamp hibiscus (Hibiscus coccineus, USDA zones 5-9) that prospers on moist-to-wet soils and produces huge 6-inch red or white pinwheel-shaped flowers loved by hummingbirds and butterflies.

 By the same token, you don't want your garden to be on sloping ground either, or the plants won't get enough water.
 If sloping ground is all you have to work with or you want to make your garden larger than the flat area you have available, consider terracing the hillside to catch water and installing an underground drainage system to prevent water from pooling in the terraces.
 A native wildflower garden is an exception; native wildflowers don't need as much water as other flowers and will grow as happily on all but the steepest hillsides as they will on flat ground.

 You're going to be spending time in your garden each day, so don't put it in a place that's hard to reach.
 You shouldn't have to machete your way through thick underbrush or climb a steep hill to get to the garden, and if you want to know why you need easy access, ask your wheelbarrow.
 You'll be using that wheeled workhorse to transport dirt, compost and mulch into the garden and to transport dead foliage out of it.
 Wheelbarrows tend to tip over on flagstone walkways, unless you have a four-wheeled model.
 They get bogged down in sand, and they don't negotiate steep hills or stairs without a lot of effort.